julian-frech/CaseClassBuilder/README.md

 ## Installation

-Include this library in your Scala project by adding the following dependency:
+Include this library in your Scala project by adding the following dependency: TODO

 ## Usage